-- 4. Basements shall have a minimum of one (1) wall-type electrical outlet for every two hundred (200) square feet, or fraction thereof, of the floor area.
-Unfinished basements shall have a minimum of one (1) GFCI wall-type electrical receptacle.
-Such receptacle shall be within twenty feet (20') of the furnace. - 5.
-All accessible knob and tube wiring shall be removed and replaced with type NM cable (Romex) or as required by code. - 6.
+- Unfinished basements shall have a minimum of one (1) GFCI wall-type electrical receptacle.
+Such receptacle shall be within twenty feet (20') of the furnace. - 4.
+All knob and tube wiring shall be removed or abandoned and replaced with type NM cable (Romex) or as required by code. - 5.
 All broken, damaged or nonfunctioning switches or outlets shall be replaced.
-All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed. - 7.
+All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed. - 6.
 All missing or broken switch and outlet covers (including junction boxes) shall be replaced.
+Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover.

+C. Lighting:

-Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover. - C. Lighting: - 1.
-Every habitable room and every bathroom (including toilet room), laundry room, furnace or utility room, and hallway shall have at least one (1) ceiling or wall-type electric light fixture, controlled by a remote wall switch.
+- 1. Every habitable room and every bathroom (including toilet room), laundry room, furnace or utility room, and hallway shall have at least one (1) ceiling or wall-type electric light fixture, controlled by a remote wall switch.
 Habitable rooms (except kitchens or kitchenettes) may have a wall-type electrical outlet controlled by a remote wall switch in lieu of a ceiling or wall-type light fixture.
-Energy efficient fixtures that meet Energy Star ratings and compact florescent bulbs shall be installed in all new fixture instillations. - 2.
+Energy efficient fixtures that meet Energy Star ratings and compact florescent or LED bulbs shall be installed in all new fixture installations. - 2.
 Basements with no habitable rooms shall have a light illuminating the stairs with a switch controlling the light located at the top of the stairs.
 Basements with habitable rooms shall have at least one light fixture controlled by a remote wall switch at the top and bottom of the stairs.
-If new fixtures are being installed, Energy Star rated fixtures shall be installed with compact florescent bulbs. - 3.
-Porcelain type fixtures with pull chains are acceptable for use in basements (except for the one controlled by a remote wall switch) cellars, and attics. - 4.
+If new fixtures are being installed, Energy Star rated fixtures shall be installed with compact florescent or LED bulbs. - 3.
+Porcelain type fixtures with pull chains are acceptable for use in unfinished basements (except for the one controlled by a remote wall switch), cellars and attics. - 4.
 All pendant type lighting fixtures that are supported only by the electrical supply wire shall be removed or replaced.
 If replaced, replace with Energy Star rated fixtures. - 5.
 All closet lights shall be covered.